Skip to content

 After combining the produced screens into an interactive prototype, I was able to validate the proposed design solutions.

-I invited 6 people to moderated usability tests.
-After presenting the instructions, the participants were asked to go through tasks aimed at checking the broadly understood usability of the application.
+I recruited 6 people for moderated usability tests.
+After a short briefing, participants worked through tasks covering the usability of the app’s core flows.

 After many iterations and changes, I brought the product to its "final" version.